April 15, 2016; revised November 5, 2017; February 9, 2018

 - What come down in the legend as the “third eye” is this “mana indriya“.
 It is supposed to be located behind the forehead.

-- The rūpa that come into contact with the mana indriya are finer than a suddhāṭṭhaka, and are still in the “gathi” stage, but they are on the way to become suddhāṭṭhaka.
+- The rūpa that come into contact with the mana indriya are finer than a suddhāṭṭhaka, and are still in the “gati” stage, but they are on the way to become suddhāṭṭhaka.
 They are not coarse enough to be “seeing” even with abhiññā powers, and do not make contact with other five coarse senses.
-Thus they are called, “anidassan appatighan dhammāyatana pariyāpanna rūpan“.
+Thus they are called, “anidassan appaṭighan dhammāyatana pariyāpanna rūpan“.

 12. mahā bhūta, upon further condensation, become dhātu.
 The bodies of devas are made of finer dhātu, and our bodies — as well as all material things we see — are composed of denser dhātu.

-- Therefore, the origins of all matter is gathi!
-But our gathi (of normal humans) actually do not lead to the formation of significant amounts of even suddhāṭṭhaka.
+- Therefore, the origins of all matter is gati!
+But our gati (of normal humans) actually do not lead to the formation of significant amounts of even suddhāṭṭhaka.
 So, we still have a long way to go before we can explain how these solid objects in our world were formed as described in the Agganna Sutta.

 13. Just like the eye is receiving visual information or the ear the sounds, the “mana indriya” is receiving “dhammā“.
 And dhammā are much finer than light or sound rūpa.
 In fact, all five physical senses deal with signals transmitted via solidified particles made out of suddhāṭṭhaka, but dhammā are just energy, below what we call “matter”.
 Actually, even most physicists do not consider light as matter or “particles”; I will write a post on why light photons are indeed particles according to quantum mechanics.